 All of these elements that make up Budapest’s personality create an unparalleled atmosphere you won’t find anywhere else.
 So why should you visit Budapest?
 We’re glad you asked!

 Table of Contents

-14 Reasons for Visiting Budapest
+14 Reasons Why You Should Visit Budapest

 Budapest is a bargain, even for central Europe.
 More affordable than Prague and neighboring Bratislava, you are in for a treat.
 The currency here is the Hungarian forint, which is weaker than the euro and even the Czech koruna, so your money will go even further when you visit Budapest.